-Definition: A shopping destination characterised by rows of shops/retail units that are accessed via open pedestrianised streets and are located within well landscaped areas.
-The car park, where present, is generally located on an adjoining site, but a small amount of car parking may exist around the shops, as well.

-- Ploor Area: This includes the Common Parts Area and the Open-Air Car Park.
+- Definition: A shopping destination characterised by rows of shops/retail units that are accessed via open pedestrianised streets and are located within well landscaped areas.
+The car park where present is generally located on an adjoining site, but a small amount of car parking may exist around the shops as well. - Floor Area: Includes the Common Parts Area and the Open-Air Car Park.
 The common part constitutes the external landscaped areas, pedestrianised streets and service yards that fall within the site boundary.
-The Open-Air Car Park Spaces are calculated using the car park numbers multiplied by 25m2 (based on BCSC Guidance Note 76 Construction Costs of Shopping Centre Car Parks).

-- Scope of Data Collection: Energy

-consumption is mainly associated with the

-lighting of external areas, service yards,

-open-air car parks, external landscaped

-area and walkways.
-It is acknowledged that

-the energy data in this case predominantly

-represents external lighting.
+The Open-Air Car Park Spaces are calculated using the car park

+- numbers multiplied by 25m2 (based on BCSC Guidance Note 76 Construction Costs of Shopping Centre Car Parks). - Scope of Data Collection: Energy consumption is mainly associated with the lighting of external areas, service yards, open-air car parks external landscaped area and walkways.
+It is acknowledged that the energy data in this case predominantly represents external lighting.